upstarter/automata/README.md

 - Concurrency
   - News flash!
 The world is concurrent.
 For example: we see, hear, and move at the same time.
 Concurrency was a core factor in the design of the Elixir language and is dead simple to implement.
 - High availability
-  - Elixir is renowned for being capable of 99.9999999% uptime (31 milliseconds/year of downtime) with relatively little effort.
+  - Elixir is capable of 99.9999999% uptime (31 milliseconds/year of downtime).
 The main point of the Elixir model is an application that can be expected to run forever, as stated by the inventor — Joe Armstrong (RIP).
 Talk about unstoppable software!
 - Fault Tolerance
   - OTP Supervision Trees and the "fail fast" principle provide strong guarantees for error recovery and self healing systems.
 - Scalability